binjr/binjr/README.md

-It also allows _binjr_ to open log files of any size; unlike most text editors which will fail to load multi gigabytes-sized files as they try to fit it all in memory, _binjr_ will happily index those and present a paginated view so that memory usage remains reasonable, while the backing index ensures navigating and searching is lighting fast.
+It also allows _binjr_ to open log files of any size; unlike most text editors which will fail to load multi gigabytes-sized files as they try to fit it all in memory, _binjr_ will happily index those and present a paginated view so that memory usage remains reasonable, while the backing index ensures navigating and searching is lightning fast.

 With these abilities, _binjr_ aims to become the missing link between text editors and command line tools